01-edu/public/README.md

 ### Welcome to the Public Directory of Schools 01

 Our schools seek to get out of empirical approaches that are not at all suitable for the gifted, and use the **peerlearning methodology**.
 Our courses are meticulously studied in order to provide you with quality projects.
-The teaching method put in place by **Nicolas Sadirac** (founder of Epitech, 42, and now **01Edu System**) allows students to learn how to learn, with **gamification** and the **peer system**.

 Please take into account our approach before making **Issues**

 Some feedback relates to the **ambiguity of the subject** / **the lack of precision**, and this **is voluntary on our part**.